copper-engine/copper-engine.github.io/docs/tutorial1.md

 - src/main/workflow/ contains source code for the workflow Java Files and is monitored for changes during execution.
 - each workflow sends request data to a mocked "external" adapter and gets a ticket correlationID.
-- the workflow execution stops and the java object is serialized and stored in memory.
+- the workflow execution stops and the java object is stored in memory.
 - The adapter responses by calling HelloWorldService with the correlationId and the response
 - HelloWorldService informs the copper engine.
-- the corresponding workflow is deserialized and the workflow continues.
+- the corresponding workflow is resumed.

 ![HelloWorldApplication Overview](/images/gs-copper1.png)